 - Chile: Universal 3-DVD Cine Negro (2009)

-For most fans, the German Arthaus and Spanish Universal DVDs are the best options available.
+All pre-2019 releases feature the older preserved transfers, and to get both versions the German Arthaus and Spanish Universal DVDs are perhaps the best options overall.
+Note these were the first release of the silent version on any format from anywhere.
 The discs themselves are absolutely identical, with the only differences being in their sleeve and label art.
-They contain both the silent and sound versions with original English intertitles and audio.
-The silent has an excellent Joachim Bärenz piano score, while extras are a brief but saucy sound test take and an image gallery.
-They also have Italian, German, Spanish and Portuguese subtitles, and are region 2, PAL format.
-Most official Hitch DVDs come with a smattering of relevant extras but sadly, some that were previously released are still MIA.
-The same applies to Blackmail’s only known dub, produced in 1962 or 1968 for German TV by ZDF and Ifage Filmproduktion but still unreleased on home video.
+The silent has the Bärenz piano score, while extras are an image gallery and the brief but saucy sound test take embedded below.
+They also have Italian, German, Spanish and Portuguese subtitles for the original English intertitles, and are region 2, PAL format.
+Most official Hitch DVDs come with a smattering of relevant extras but sadly, some of Blackmail’s that were previously released are still MIA.
+The same applies to its only known dub, produced in 1962 or 1968 for German TV by ZDF and Ifage Filmproduktion but still unreleased on home video.

 Anticipation was very high for Kino’s Hitch releases and none so more than for Blackmail, me included.
 But I’m gutted to report they’ve really Hitchcocked this one up.
-As per Kino’s pre-release publicity and the disc packaging itself, the BD was originally intended to be a single-disc affair like their Murder!/Mary BD.
+As per Kino’s pre-release publicity and the disc packaging itself, the BD was originally intended to be a single-disc affair like their BD for Murder!/Mary.
 Fair enough: with two B&W films of 85 and 76 minutes, and a smattering of extras, it’s hardly a stretch for the format.
 But something clearly went awry and their “1.20:1” aspect ratio sound version has been transferred stretched to 1.33:1, noticeably distorting the image and making people look abnormally wide.
-The fault lies either in the copy supplied by Studiocanal or a mistake made during the disc mastering process; my money’s on the latter, as none of the previous releases are distorted in this way.
+The fault lies either in the copy supplied by Studiocanal or a mistake made during the disc mastering process; my money’s on the latter, as none of the previous releases are distorted in this way and Kino do have some form in this regard.
 It’s glaringly obvious that rather than go back and remaster the disc, and junk an entire defective run, at the 11th hour Kino opted to add a second disc with the 1.20:1 talkie transferred properly.
 Except it isn’t: this time it’s been transferred with a vertically squeezed 1.12:1 AR, making people look too thin.
-See Kino’s squeezed new trailer and these screenshots:
+See Kino’s squeezed and squashed new trailer, and the screenshots below.